LauraGentini/QRL/README.md

 ## Motivation
 Reinforcement Learning (RL) [[1]](#1) is a machine learning paradigm dealing with autonomous intelligent agents, which learn wihtout supervision by direct interaction with an external environment.
 These agents are *rewarded* for performing *good actions*, and their goal is to find an optimal *policy* (behaviour) to maximize these rewards, thus *solving* the envirnoment (i.e. a task).
 As the field of artificial intelligence advances, the demand for algorithms that can learn quickly and efficiently increases, and speed-ups are more welcome than ever.
 Driven by the promising idea of a *quantum speed-up*, the development of Quantum Reinforcement Learning (QRL) algorithms has begun in the last few years [[1](#1), [2](#2), [3](#3)].
-The main idea of our project is to create and train a +Quantum Agent*, from now on named **Elliot**, developed with entirely with Qiskit, capable of using quantum computing to speed up its own learning process and possibly outperform its classical counterpart [[4]](#4).
+The main idea of our project is to create and train a *Quantum Agent*, from now on named **Elliot**, developed entirely with Qiskit, capable of using quantum computing to speed up its own learning process and possibly outperform its classical counterpart [[4]](#4).
 Since it's a very new field, the first questions we addressed are the fundamentals: how can we translate the building blocks of Classical RL efficiently in a Quantum setting?
 How do quantum agents perceive?
 What does it mean to take a quantum action?
 Last, but not least, the most important questions: how does our quantum agent perform in a fully quantum environment?
 Can it learn to play quantum games better than a classical agent and human minds?

 ## Outline of the project